AbhishekMankame/CPP_tutorial/Learning/sorting/O(n) sorting.md

  - 5 elements -> 120 orders
  - ...
  - 10 elements -> 3628800 ways!!! 😱

  n! is MASSIVE even for small n.

+ ### 🕵️ How Computers "Decide" the Order?
+ Whenever a sorting algorithm runs, it basically plays a game:
+ -> "Is A smaller than B?"
+ -> "Is B smaller than C?"
+ -> "Should I swap X and Y?"

+ Each comparison gives one little piece of information.
+ Like opening tiny clues one by one. 🔍